 Counselling: Any student currently enrolled in a credit course at MacEwan University can access free, on-campus, professional counselling with psychologists and clinical social workers

 Peer Support: This initiative of the Students' Association of MacEwan University is about students helping students.
 If you need a safe and confidential space to discuss life’s stresses and tough situations, trained listeners are waiting to meet with you.

-Services to Students with Disabilities: If you are a student with a disability, SSD is available to offer various resources, services and accommodations to help with improving accessibility and removing barriers from your learning environment.
+Access and Disability Resources: If you are a student with a disability, ADR is available to offer various resources, services and accommodations to help with improving accessibility and removing barriers from your learning environment.

 “A lot of students are overwhelmed, stressed and reluctant to talk for various reasons,” says Janice de Graaf, advisor, Faculty of Arts and Science.
 But she and other advisors want you to know that reaching out is important and they are willing to help.